LIONS-DLT/operation-digital-butterfly/EN/README.md

 If you would like to support us - the Institute for Protection and Dependability of the Universität der Bundeswehr München - in our insider threat research, you can [send](mailto:manfred.hofmeier@unibw.de) us your anonymized game results.

 ## Acknowledgements
 This work is part of the LIONS project.
-The Project LIONS is funded by dtec.bw – Digitalization and Technology Research Center of the Bundeswehr which we gratefully acknowledge.
+LIONS is funded by dtec.bw – Digitalization and Technology Research Center of the Bundeswehr which we gratefully acknowledge.